-Minutiae can be deemed an abstract representation of ridge skeleton.
+Minutiae can be deemed as an abstract representation of ridge skeleton.
 However, the skeleton image contains more information than minutiae.
-The skeleton matching algorithm is similar in spirit to the "ridges in sequence" idea recommended by SWGFAST [50].
-Hara and Toyama [25] describe an interesting skeleton matching algorithm which consists of the following steps:

-- 1. select the most reliable minutiae pair from all matched minutiae pairs as the base-paired minutiae (BPM); - 2. remove minutiae pairs that are inconsistent with BPM; - 3. modify the two skeleton images to make them more similar; and - 4. incrementally match skeleton points guided by the matched minutiae or skeleton points.

-While their approach needs at least three pairs of correctly matched minutiae to guide the skeleton matching process, our approach needs only a pair of correctly matched minutiae as starting point, which is useful in matching latent prints with very small area.
+The skeleton matching algorithm is similar in spirit to the "ridges in sequence" idea recommended by SWGFAST [47].
+Hara and Toyama [24] describe an interesting skeleton matching algorithm, which consists of the following steps: 1) select the most reliable minutiae pair from all matched minutiae pairs as the base paired minutiae (BPM); 2) remove minutiae pairs that are inconsistent with BPM; 3) modify the two skeleton images to make them more similar; and 4) incrementally match skeleton points guided by the matched minutiae or skeleton points.
+While their approach needs at least three pairs of correctly matched minutiae as starting point, which is useful in matching latent prints with very small area.